yxgeee/SpCL/README.md

 We utilize 4 GTX-1080TI GPUs for training. **Note that**

-+ use `--iters 400` (default) for DukeMTMC-reID, Market-1501 and PersonX datasets, and `--iters 800` for MSMT17, VeRi-776, VehicleID and VehicleX datasets;
++ use `--iters 400` (default) for Market-1501 and PersonX datasets, and `--iters 800` for MSMT17, VeRi-776, VehicleID and VehicleX datasets;
 + use `--width 128 --height 256` (default) for person datasets, and `--height 224 --width 224` for vehicle datasets;
 + use `-a resnet50` (default) for the backbone of ResNet-50, and `-a resnet_ibn50a` for the backbone of IBN-ResNet.